AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

     <a class="nav-link disabled" href="#" tabindex="-1" aria-disabled="true">Disabled</a>
 </nav>
 ```
+(And again, this code example can be found in my accompanying [nav-tabs-examples-2.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Navs_and_Tabs/nav-tabs-examples-2.html) file.)

 For equal-width elements, use `.nav-justified`.
 All horizontal space will be occupied by nav links, but unlike the `.nav-fill` above, every nav item will be the same width.
 ```
 <ul class="nav nav-pills nav-justified">